Parking Permit Types & Supporting Documents

 School permit

-School staff and teachers at the following schools may apply for a School Permit. this will make them exempt from time limits in specific streets surrounding their school, conditions apply.
+School staff and teachers at the following schools may apply for a School Permit.
+This will make them exempt from time limits in specific streets surrounding their school.
+Please check the relevant parking zone map for details.